 Being your Own Personal Manager

-Keeping tabs on your personal and professional accounts is extremely important.
+Keeping tabs on your personal and professional account profile is extremely important.
 Not only do you need to consider what you post, you also need to consider what other people may do with the information you share.
-Is that how you want to be represented?
+It is a good practice to put what you post through a mental filter – and ask yourself, is that how you want to be represented?
 Think about how others may interpret your posts.
 Would you have trouble defending statements if taken out of context?
 Have you Googled yourself or your business lately?
 If not, take a moment or so to do that now.
 Do you like what you see?
-If you don’t, think about how you can improve your online reputation.
+If you do not, think about how you can improve your online reputation.

 Make Social Media Work for You!

-It is key to remember that social media is SOCIAL!
-You need to know your audience.
+It is key to remember that social media is social!
+The number one rule of media is to know your audience.
 Who visits your sites?
-If it’s mostly prospective patients, share success stories from other patients.
-Tell the story about your practice and the type of treatments you offer.
-Engage in conversation with your audience.
-If they leave a review or tweet about your practice, respond as soon as possible to show that their feedback is important and encourage that relationship.
+Engage in conversation with your audience and answer the questions they have in the way that will be best received and understood by them.
+A good practice is to respond as soon as possible to messages to show that their feedback is important and encourage that relationship.
 Use your marketing tools and visuals – show off your logo, share images of your office and happy patients (with consent only), or maybe an introductory video of the services you offer and the value associated with them.
 The advertising of your brand creates recognition that they learn to associate with trust and then value following a successful patient-client relationship.
 Link your posts and blogs back to your website so readers may obtain more information.